-This article will guide you through everything you need to know about the size and scale of the opportunities available to Canadian-based U.S. DoD contractors.
-You’ll also learn how the public procurement process works and how you can leverage it to help grow your business.
+U.S. Department of Defense (U.S. DoD) contracts are regularly awarded to Canadian companies that take the time to learn about the U.S. military.
+This article will guide you on what you need to know about the agency, the size and scale of the opportunities available to Canadian-based businesses, how the public procurement process works and how you can leverage CCC to help you grow your business.

-The Department of Defense (DoD) is the United States’ largest government agency and the largest employer in the world, with a current annual budget of $740.5 billion, supporting 2.91 million service members and civilians spread across 4,800 sites in over 160 countries.
-In essence, the U.S. DoD is the world’s largest “company”, representing a huge opportunity for both domestic and international contractors of all types.
+The Department of Defense (DoD) is the United States’ largest government agency and one of the largest employers in the world, with a budget of $822 billion (2022), supporting 1.3 million active duty service members and 743,000 civilian personnel spread across 4,800 sites in over 160 countries.
+In essence, the U.S. DoD is one of the world’s largest “company”, representing a huge opportunity for both domestic and international contractors of all types.

 The U.S. DoD organizational structure also consists of a Joint Chiefs of Staff (JCS), which is a group of senior uniformed leaders who advise the Secretary of Defense, the Homeland Security Council, the National Security Council, and the President on military matters.
 The JCS is composed of a Chairman, Vice Chairman, Senior Enlisted Advisor to the Chairman, and the Chief of National Guard Bureau as well as Military Service Chiefs from the Army, Marine Corps, Navy, Air Force, and Space Force.